AparmitSrivastava/cryptoApp/README.md

 # cryptoApp
-Tyring to create a crypto info app
+Tyring to create a crypto info app.